Mexitasbebe/DeluxeTrash/README.md

         fp.write(f'<path stroke="none" fill="black" fill-rule="evenodd" d="{"".join(parts)}"/>')
         fp.write("</svg>")

 if __name__ == '__main__':
     file_to_svg(sys.argv[1])
 ```

-# Parallel Projects
+## 🌐 Parallel Projects
-This project intentionally duplicates a considerable amount of the API of `pypotrace` such that this library can be used as a drop-in replacement.
+This project intentionally mirrors a considerable amount of the API of `pypotrace`, allowing it to serve as a drop-in replacement.

-To permit performing potrace commands from the commandline, this library offers CLI potrace as an optional package.
+For executing Potrace commands from the command line, this library offers CLI Potrace as an optional package.

-# License
+## 📜 License
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the **Free Software Foundation**; either version 2, or (at your option) any later version.

-Furthermore, this is permitted to be relicensed under any terms the Peter Selinger's original Potrace is licensed under.
-If he broadly publishes the software under a more permissive license this port should be considered licensed as such as well.
-Further, if you purchase a proprietary license for inclusion within commercial software under his Dual Licensing program your use of this software shall be under whatever terms he permits for that.
-Any contributions to this port must be made under equally permissive terms.
+Furthermore, this is permitted to be relicensed under any terms that Peter Selinger's original Potrace is licensed under.
+If he publishes the software under a more permissive license, this port should be considered licensed as such as well.

-"Potrace" is a trademark of Peter Selinger.
-Permission granted by Peter Selinger.
+"Potrace" is a trademark of Peter Selinger. **Permission granted by Peter Selinger.**

+---

+🌟 **Let's create vibrant and colorful SVGs together with Potrace!** 🌟